HabitatMap/HabitatMap/pages/aircasting.md

 <section>
   <div class="panel panel--leading-text">
     <h1 class="heading heading--large u--gray-text">
-      AirCasting is an open-source environmental data visualization platform that consists of an Android app and online mapping system.
+      AirCasting is an open-source environmental data visualization platform that consists of a smartphone app and online mapping system.
     </h1>
   </div>